A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Estimation of Calendar Time-Specific Average Treatment Effects

 There are several observations from Theorem \ref{thm:beta_IF} worth pointing out.
 First, Equation \eqref{eqn:beta_IF} motivates an estimator $\widehat{\bm\beta}$ which solves $\mathbb{P}_n[\dot{\bm \beta}^\dagger(O;\widehat P)]$ = 0, that is,

 where $\widehat{\chi}_m$ is the influence function-based estimator of $\chi_m(P)$ mentioned in Section~\ref{sec:projection_motivation}, and $\widehat P$ indicates that any necessary nuisance functions are replaced by estimated quantities.
 Equations \eqref{eqn:beta_IF} and \eqref{eqn:estimating_equation} make clear, however, that to even estimate $\bm\beta(P)$, estimates of $\chi_m(P)$, and thus estimates of nuisance functions $\mu_m$ and $\pi_m$, are required.
-Also of note in Equation \eqref{eqn:estimating_equation}, trials are weighted proportionally to the sample size of their eligible populations, potentially mitigating the influence of noisier estimates of $\chi_m(P)$ in component trials with smaller sample sizes.

 A subtle but important point is that the projection-based estimate of the treatment effect trend, $\psi(m; \widehat{\bm\beta})$, will reflect patterns in our estimates of $\chi_m(P)$, and thus, projections based on estimates $\widehat \chi_m$ from pooled parametric models will mirror any structure implied by the adopted models.
-As such, it is necessary to maintain a sufficient degree of flexibility in estimating $\chi_m(P)$ and only adopt any structure (e.g., to characterize the underlying trend) after trial-specific ATEs have been estimated.
+As such, it is important to maintain a sufficient degree of flexibility in estimating $\chi_m(P)$ and only adopt any structure (e.g., to characterize the underlying trend) after trial-specific ATEs have been estimated.
 We revisit the topic of selecting how much structure to adopt on top of $\widehat\chi_m$ in Section \ref{sec:model_selection}.